Robertof/remote-pc-manager/README.md

 Here are the details of each script:
 * listen.pl: listens on a port on your internal IP address (you have to specify it in the sourcecode) and waits for the backend (and ONLY the backend - it checks the IP) to send the shutdown request.
 Actually it creates a fake HTTP server for compatibility with cURL (I had only cURL on my router): when the request is accepted it outputs an empty HTTP reply, otherwise it kills the connection.
 * daemon.pl: sends keepalives to the PHP helper.
 It provides a basic (and BROKEN) log rotation.
 Why broken?
 Because when the log count is > 3, it DELETES them.
 Sorry but I was too lazy to implement a proper logrotation.

+**NOTE**: to shutdown the computer in listen.pl I'm using a Windows-only executable called "psshutdown" (included in the git repo).
+If you wanna use this on a OS which is not Windows, you need to find another solution (on Linux a simple 'suspend' or 'pm-suspend' should do the trick).

 Details about the SH backend
 ----------------------------